AlexisAGG14/AlexisAGG14/README.md

 ## Physics and Data Analysis

-#### I´m a physics student at the UANL in México.
-I love math and physics, specialky for the way it can work as language to try to understand the world.
+#### I´m a physicst from the UANL in México.
+I love math and physics, specially for the way it can work as language to try to understand the world.

+#### I work developing code in a private company doing software engineering mixing Data Analytics, Science and Engineering

-#### At the moment i am developing my skills in Data Analysis, Data Science, Data enginering on python.
-Also I am working in my final degree project at college, "Determine the length of a polymer based on its stiffness".
+#### At the moment I am developing my skills in Data Analysis, Data Science, Data enginering on python.

 #### I have experience as Experimental Physicist in the laboratory, working in experimental results with Statistics, Linear regression, Linear interpolation, Error and Uncertainity.

 ### Specific Skills

 #### * Data visualization
 #### * Data Analysis
+#### * Experience with query languages

 ### Examples of Data Visualization